 T01 Last week, did (you/NAME) do any construction work to build, renovate or extend the family home or help a family member with similar work?

 To generate estimates of participation in own use production of goods by type of activity.
 Any time spent in the activity in the reference week should be recorded, even if less than 1 hour.
-It includes activities performed in relation the construction and major repair of the household dwellings and other structures such as building animal sheds, roof, walls, and fences, storage facilities for produce, garage; demolition or wrecking of building structures.
-It also includes activities to acquire inputs and materials for construction or major repair, including collecting wood, palm leaf, bamboo, stone, making bricks for use in repairs or construction of own property etc. except where those inputs and materials are purchased.
-It excludes minor maintenance activities such as painting, decorating or maintaining the home, doing minor repairs, installing fixtures and fittings such as lights, bathroom fittings etc
+It includes activities performed in relation to the construction and major repair of the household dwellings and other structures such as building animal sheds, roof, walls, and fences, storage facilities for produce, garage; demolition or wrecking of building structures.
+It also includes activities to acquire inputs and materials for construction or major repairs, including collecting wood, palm leaf, bamboo, stone, making bricks for use in repairs or construction of own property etc. except where those inputs and materials are purchased.
+It excludes minor maintenance activities such as painting, decorating or maintaining the home, doing minor repairs, installing fixtures and fittings such as lights, bathroom fittings etc.

 T02 How many hours did (you/NAME) spend doing this last week?